-Payment Amount Appeals Reason for Appeal Reason for Appeal Documentation Needed Eligible Professional payment amount (pediatrician only) Provide the patient volume numbers for the reported 90-day period that should have been reported on the original Wisconsin Medicaid EHR Incentive Program application.
-Eligible Hospital payment Upload the Eligible Hospital's Medicare and Medicaid Cost Reports for the las four years.
+Payment Amount Appeals Reason for Appeal Documentation Needed Eligible Professional payment amount (pediatrician only) Provide the patient volume numbers for the reported 90-day period that should have been reported on the original Wisconsin Medicaid EHR Incentive Program application.
+Eligible Hospital payment amount Upload the Eligible Hospital's Medicare and Medicaid Cost Reports for the las four years.